cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-do.md

 ## Parameters

-code
+**`code`**

-:   The procedural language code to be run.
+The procedural language code to be run.
 This must be specified as a string literal, just as with the `CREATE FUNCTION` command.
 Use of a dollar-quoted literal is recommended.

-lang_name
+**`lang_name`**

-:   The name of the procedural language in which the code is written.
+The name of the procedural language in which the code is written.
 The default is `plpgsql`.

 ## Notes